June 14, 2016

 Here are some of my many, many blooper moments as a parent:

-Later, when he was maybe four or five years old, my oldest was playing outside with some neighborhood friends.
+Later, when my oldest was maybe four or five years old, he was playing outside with some neighborhood friends.
 Apparently, everyone was hot and thirsty, so being the nice host that he was, he went into our garage to get some drinks from the fridge.
-We must have been out of juice boxes, because the next thing we knew, he was handing out beers to all his friends.
+We must have been out of juice boxes, because the next thing we knew, he was handing out a round of beers.

-He and my younger son were both really active as little ones; I used to say during my older son’s toddlerhood that the only time he stopped moving was if he’d fallen asleep.
+Both my older and younger sons were active as little ones; I used to say during my older son’s toddlerhood that he only stopped moving when he was asleep.
 His younger brother was, instead, notorious for climbing.
-I once left him playing with some toys on the floor of our dining room, while I ran into the kitchen.
-I was gone for a only a minute or so, but I came back to find that he’d vanished.
+I once left him playing with some toys on the floor of our dining room, while I dashed into the kitchen.
+I was gone for a only a minute or so, but I came back to find he’d vanished.
 His toys were there, but he sure wasn’t.
 I ran around the main floor of our house, calling his name, and when I made it back to where I’d started, a little voice greeted me, saying, “I up here, Mommmy.”
 There he was, at eye level, sitting on the top shelf of our baker’s rack.

 Turns out girls aren’t any easier.
-Years ago, I was on the phone, when a police officer showed up at my door.
+Years ago, I was again on the phone (I really didn’t talk on the phone that much), when a police officer showed up at my door.
 He told me someone from my home had called 9-1-1.
 I was so embarrassed and couldn’t understand what had happened, since my one-year old daughter and I were the only ones there.
 That was when I remembered having pulled the phone from my daughter’s pudgy little hands before I’d called my friend.
 Guess who’d made her very first phone call?

 In kindergarten, my daughter repaid me for her earlier adventures by making me a beautiful Mother’s Day card.
 On it, she’d written that my favorite food was macaroni and cheese (such a gourmet) and my favorite hobby?
 Taking naps.
 Almost earned a nomination for Mom of The Year, based on those credentials alone.